Family Guy: Early history and cancellation

 Family Guy officially premiered after Fox's broadcast of Super Bowl XXXIII on January 31, 1999, with "Death Has a Shadow".
-The show debuted to 22 million viewers, and immediately generated controversy regarding its adult content.
+The show debuted to 22 million viewers and immediately generated controversy regarding its adult content.
 The show returned on April 11, 1999, with "I Never Met the Dead Man".
 Family Guy garnered decent ratings in Fox's 8:30 pm slot on Sunday, scheduled between The Simpsons and The X-Files.
-At the end of its first season the show ranked at No. 33 in the Nielsen ratings, with 12.8 million households tuning in.
+At the end of its first season, the show ranked No. 33 in the Nielsen ratings, with 12.8 million households tuning in.
 The show launched its second season in a new time slot, Thursday at 9 pm, on September 23, 1999.
 Family Guy was pitted against NBC's Frasier, and the series' ratings declined sharply.
-Subsequently, Fox removed Family Guy from its schedule, and began airing episodes irregularly.
-The show returned on March 7, 2000, at 8:30 pm on Tuesdays, where it was constantly beaten in the ratings by ABC's then-new breakout hit Who Wants to Be a Millionaire, coming in at No. 114 in the Nielsen ratings with 6.32 million households tuning in.
+Subsequently, Fox removed Family Guy from its schedule and began airing episodes irregularly.
+The show returned on March 7, 2000, at 8:30 pm on Tuesdays, where it was constantly beaten in the ratings by ABC's then-new breakout hit Who Wants to Be a Millionaire, coming in at No. 114 in the Nielsen ratings with 6.3 million households tuning in.
 Fox announced that the show had been canceled in May 2000, at the end of the second season.
-However, following a last-minute reprieve, on July 24, 2000, Fox ordered 13 additional episodes of Family Guy to form a third season.
+However, following a last-minute reprieve, on July 24, 2000, Fox ordered 13 additional episodes to form a third season.

-The show returned on November 8, 2001, once again in a tough time slot: Thursday nights at 8:00 pm.
-This slot brought it into competition with Survivor and Friends (a situation that was later referenced in Stewie Griffin: The Untold Story).
+The show returned on November 8, 2001, once again in a tough time slot: Thursday nights at 8 pm.
+This slot brought it into competition with Survivor and Friends (a situation later referenced in Stewie Griffin: The Untold Story).
 During its second and third seasons, Fox frequently moved the show around to different days and time slots with little or no notice and, consequently, the show's ratings suffered.
 Upon Fox's annual unveiling of its 2002 fall line-up on May 15, 2002, Family Guy was absent.
 Fox announced that the show had been officially canceled shortly thereafter.